brendanwliu/lyft_lidar/README.md

 Now that we've created our inputs and targets, let's setup our model and train.

+## Limitations - Technical and otherwise

+I want to take the time to explore the limitations of my experiment.
+Any batch size above 8 was too large to fit in memory, even downscaling the images in half.
+I also did not augment the data, as explained in the original UNet paper, was quintessential to the success of the architechture.
+The UNet also takes all samples as IID, which it is not.
+We know the data is temporal but do not take this into account.
+I was originally using a GCP instance with free education credit to do the computataion, however, I spent all the credit and did not have the money to continue.

 ## Training a UNet to Segment BEV Images

 First we explore the UNet model originally proposed by [Ronneberger et al](https://arxiv.org/pdf/1505.04597.pdf).